SimonJackson24/AMSLPR/docs/user_guide_reports_notifications.md

 ### Configuring Notifications

-1. Log in to the AMSLPR web interface
+1. Log in to the VisiGate web interface
 2. Click on your username in the top-right corner
 3. Select "Notification Settings" from the dropdown menu
 4. Configure each notification channel as needed